ballet/ballet/_sources/feature_engineering_guide.rst.txt

       def __init__(self, **kwargs)

    This method is optional if your transformer does not have any hyperparameters.
 Following the scikit-learn convention, the init method should take keyword arguments only and do nothing more then set them on ``self``.
 Each keyword argument is a hyperparameter of the transformer.
+While the signature above uses ``**kwargs``, you should actually spell out the hyperparameters in the signature (so that they can be listed via introspection).

 #.
 (Optional) Implement the ``fit`` method::